-- NSCLC is any type of cancer of the lung epithelial cells that is not classified as smallcell lung cancer. - Although associated with cigarette use and smoke exposure, NSCLC can be diagnosed in individuals who have never smoked. - Treatment selection in NSCLC may be guided by molecular genetic testing: - Approximately 15-25% of individuals with NSCLC have activating mutations in the EGFR gene.
-These individuals display improved progression-free survival following treatment with EGFR TKI therapy, such as erlotinib, afatinib, or osimertinib.4-6 - Another 5-9% of individuals with NSCLC have ALK or ROS-1 rearrangements and are treated with inhibitors, including crizotinib (Xalkori). - An additional 10% of individuals with NSCLC harbor alterations that are also amenable to FDA approved inhibitors including: activating BRAF or ERBB2 (HER2) mutations, MET amplification or exon 14 skipping mutations, or fusions involving RET, NTRK1, NTRK2, or NTRK3. - For the remaining approximately 50% of individuals who are negative for these targetable alterations, other therapies are used as first-line treatment (including chemotherapy and/or PDL1 inhibitors).
-However, for individuals who fail front-line therapy, EGFR inhibitors can be considered as a potential option.
+- NSCLC is any type of cancer of the lung epithelial cells that is not classified as small-cell lung cancer.3 - Although associated with cigarette use and smoke exposure, NSCLC can be diagnosed in individuals who have never smoked.3 - Treatment selection in NSCLC may be guided by molecular genetic testing: - Approximately 15-25% of individuals with NSCLC have activating mutations in the EGFR gene.
+These individuals display improved progression-free survival following treatment with EGFR TKI therapy, such as erlotinib, afatinib, or osimertinib.4-6 - Another 5-9% of individuals with NSCLC have ALK or ROS-1 rearrangements and are treated with inhibitors, including crizotinib (Xalkori).^{6,7} - An additional 10% of individuals with NSCLC harbor alterations that are also amenable to FDA approved inhibitors including: activating BRAF or ERBB2 (HER2) mutations, MET amplification or exon 14 skipping mutations, or fusions involving RET, NTRK1, NTRK2, or NTRK3.6 - For the remaining approximately 50% of individuals who are negative for these targetable alterations, other therapies are used as first-line treatment (including chemotherapy and/or PDL1 inhibitors).
+Above the same therapy, EGFR inhibitors can be considered as a potential option.
 This applies in particular to individuals whose tumors express an increased number of copies of EGFR (even without EGFR mutations).
+Solution 1.